tumajote/Mnist-NN-classifier/Documentation/Implementation.md

 The training of the network is done by the gradient_descent and backpropagate modules.

+The size of the mini batches, learning rate and regularization parameter are given as parameters to the train_with_stochastic_gradient_descent method.
+The method is also given an evaluation data set which is used to test how the network performs outside the training data.

-The method train_with_stochastic_gradient_descent divides the training set into minibatches which size can be given as parameter.
-The method computes the gradient for cross entropy cost function with the method backpropagate for a given minibatch and updates the network’s weights and biases with the L2 regularization function.
-The learning rate and regularization parameters are given as parameters to the train_with_stochastic_gradient_descent method.
+The method train_with_stochastic_gradient_descent divides the training set into mini batches.
+The method computes the gradient for cross entropy cost function with the method backpropagate for a given mini batch and updates the network’s weights and biases with the L2 regularization function.
+The cost and backpropagation functions are in their own modules.
+The same is done with every mini batch of the training data set.
+The amount of times the network trains with the whole training dataset is given by the epoch paramater.
+After each epoch the program prints the results of the training: the amount of correct classifications and the cost.
+Both of these figures are given for the training data and the evaluation data.

 ## Data